uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client.txt

             An ``int`` representing the state of the session (e.g. :attr:`~pyuaf.client.sessionstates.Connected`).

+        .. autoattribute:: pyuaf.client.SessionInformation.serverState

+            An ``int`` representing the state of the server (e.g. :attr:`~pyuaf.util.serverstates.Running`).

-            The possible states are defined in the :mod:`pyuaf.client.sessionstates` module.
+            The possible states are defined in the :mod:`pyuaf.util.serverstates` module.

         .. autoattribute:: pyuaf.client.SessionInformation.serverUri